Pepe20129/splashesplus/README.md

-A mod to expand splash capabilities including customizable time splashes & the ability to toggle the `<name> IS YOU!` splash.
+A mod to expand splash capabilities including customizable conditional splashes & the ability to toggle the `<name> IS YOU!` splash.